Everything to know about Kamala Harris’s new bill for working parents

 Why it probably won’t help you: It’s a pilot program, geared toward 500 elementary schools for five years.
 Unless you have kids currently in pre-K through 4th grade who is in one of the chosen schools, you’re out of luck.

-It’s vague by design.
-Schools get one year to feel out their community needs and can choose their own programming.
+It’s vague by design: Schools get one year to feel out their community needs and can choose their own programming.
 Their partnerships must be with nonprofit or community-based organizations that provide “high-quality, culturally relevant, linguistically accessible, developmentally appropriate academic, athletic, or enrichment opportunities for students.”

 What the unions say: Thumbs up!
 Mostly because public school teachers will not be staffing the programming (unless they want to, paid).
 “This legislation addresses a chronic and long-neglected problem,” says Randi Weingarten, president of the American Federation of Teachers.
 “Roughly one million mothers of elementary school children cut their hours at work because of a lack of affordable child care.”